FDSN/OBS-standards/Meetings/tags.md

 - To the right of the list of files, click **Releases**
 - At the top of the page, click **Draft a new release**
 - Select the **Choose a tag** dropdown menu, type the new version number, and click **Create new tag**
-- Enter a title (e.g. 'Before 2025-01 meeting') and possiblys a description
+- Enter a title (e.g. 'Before 2025-01 meeting') and possibly a description
 - Click **Publish release**

 ## To see changes between _tag2_ and _tag1_